 Top Recommendations for 2025:

-- Delta BreezSignature: LED light and humidity sensor
+- Delta BreezSignature: Comes with LED light

-- NuTone ULTRA GREEN: Motion sensor technology
+- NuTone ULTRA GREEN: Motion and humidity sensors

 3. Bathroom Heaters